ktaylor63/southeast/site/content/our-services/coastal-conservation.md

 ### Habitat Loss Caused by Human Development

 Human development of our coasts represents the largest threat to the continued health coastal resources in the Southeast Region.
-In 2010, over half of the human population in the southeastern United States lived within 50 miles of the coast, impacting coastal wetlands and beaches through development, disturbance, and degradation of habitat (Woods and Poole Economics, Inc. 2010).
+In 2010, over half of the human population in the southeastern United States lived within 50 miles of the coast, impacting coastal wetlands and beaches through development, disturbance, and degradation of habitat.

-The Gulf of Mexico and southern Atlantic coasts continue to represent **the fastest growing coastal region in the nation**, with a 58% increase between the years 1980 and 2003.
+The Gulf of Mexico and southern Atlantic coasts continue to represent **the fastest growing coastal region in the nation**, with a 58% increase in population between 1980 and 2003.
 The Southeast has increasingly become a leading destination for retirees and job-seekers.
-Between the years 1995 and 2000, the Census Bureau reported that the highest levels of migration were to states that fall within the Southeast and the Gulf of Mexico region, particularly Florida, Georgia, and North Carolina (NOAA, Sept 2004).
+Between 1995 and 2000, the Census Bureau reported that the highest levels of migration were to states in the Southeast and the Gulf of Mexico region, particularly Florida, Georgia, and North Carolina.

 Southeastern coastal upland habitats are also largely in decline.
 A considerable number of federally threatened, endangered, and at-risk species are associated with these ecosystems, as well as state listed species.
 To-date the southeast has seen:

  - A 99% loss of longleaf pine habitat,
  - A 98% loss of pine rockland habitat,
  - A 60-80% loss of tropical hardwood hammocks, and